AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 ![Verify installation 2](https://zestedesavoir.com:443/media/galleries/2584/8e6fc038-29e5-479f-affd-9040454dc3aa.png)

 [[attention]]
-| The graphical user interface of Frama-C do not allow source code edition
+| The graphical user interface of Frama-C does not allow source code edition

 [[information]]
 | For color blinds, it is possible to start Frama-C with another theme where